 - Cover the pan with wax or parchment paper.
-OR I used a silpat mat on my cookie sheets and that worked fine.
-I used an 8 x 8 baking dish lined with parchment (bottom only) and sprayed with oil for the thicker holiday Christmas Bark you see.
+OR I used a Silpat mat on my cookie sheets and that worked fine.
+I used an 8 x 8 baking dish lined with parchment on the bottom and sprayed with oil for the thicker holiday Christmas bark you see.
 It popped out easily.

 Susie’s (and a few of mine) Instructions for Holiday Bark

 - Melt the chocolate morsels in the microwave on 50 percent power.

 I have not pinpointed an exact melting time.
 Don’t over heat these as they will turn tough and unforgiving real quick.
 Heat for 30 -60 secs, push morsels with a spatula to see if they’re soft & creamy.
 If not, heat for another 30 seconds or so.

 - Once the chocolate chips are melted put in your extract and pour quickly onto prepared cookie sheet.
 Smooth out to a thin, even layer.
 No need to be perfect as the beauty of the bark is in the inaccuracy.

 - Once the layer has cooled follow the same instructions for the white chocolate bits.
 Spread over the cooled layer of the semi-sweet.

 - Crushing the candies.
 Susie likes to put hard candies into a brown paper bag and beat them with a rolling pin in a clean, smooth flour-bag type towel will also work.
 Paper bags and towels tear but linen towels don’t.

 - Sprinkle the crushed candy cane pieces over the top.
 Susie likes to push down on them a wee bit so they are well embedded.
 Add as much or as little candy on top as you prefer.